-Note: Beginning January 1, 2012, the TECH 290 capstone course is required and must be taken through Excelsior College and cannot be transferred in.
+Note: The TECH 290 capstone course is required and must be taken through Excelsior College.
+It cannot be transferred in.

 The degree program allows room for up to 20 credits in free electives.
 Applied to this component is the 1 credit for Excelsior College's information literacy requirement [INL 102 Information Literacy].
-See page 72 or refer to our Web site for more information about information literacy.
+See page 81 or refer to our website for more information about information literacy.

-Associate in Science in Nuclear Technology
+Associate in Science in Nuclear Technology Nuclear Uniform Curriculum Program (NUCP) Non-Licensed Operator Option

 The Associate in Science in Nuclear Technology degree, as part of the Nuclear Uniform Curriculum Program (NUCP), is designed specifically for students who want to start their nuclear career as non-licensed nuclear operators.
-The curriculum provides a framework within which students obtain foundational knowledge of core nuclear industry topics in technology, the physical sciences, and mathematics, as required by the National Academy for Nuclear Training (NANT).
-Students who successfully complete this specific curriculum will receive a NUCP certificate, allowing them the opportunity to bypass duplicate fundamentals training topics once employed by a nuclear facility.
-Students who begin the Associate in Science in Nuclear Technology program will be eligible to receive the certificate.
-Visit the Excelsior College website for more information about the NEI Uniform Curriculum Program.
+The curriculum provides a framework within which students obtain foundational knowledge of core nuclear industry topics via Excelsior College coursework in technology, the physical sciences, and mathematics, as required by the National Academy for Nuclear Training (NANT).
+Eligible students who complete specific core curriculum in the Associate in Science in Nuclear Technology degree with a grade of "B" or better, as part of the Nuclear Uniform Curriculum Program (NUCP) and as required by the National Academy for Nuclear Training (NANT), may receive a NUCP certificate.
+This NUCP certificate states that the student successfully completed nuclear fundamental training topics, and may allow them to bypass duplicate fundamentals training topics once employed by a nuclear plant.
+Transfer in of prior credits earned in core curriculum areas is not allowed.